any-docs/css/content/guides/cascade/shorthand_properties/index.md

 #### Corners of a box

-Similarly, shorthands handling properties related to corners of a box, like {{cssxref("border-radius")}}, always use a consistent 1-to-4-value syntax representing those corners:
+Similarly, shorthands handling properties related to corners of a box, like `border-radius`, always use a consistent 1-to-4-value syntax representing those corners:

 - **1-value syntax:** `border-radius: 1em` — The single value represents all corners: ![Box corners with one-value syntax](corner1.png)